vircadia/vircadia-docs-sphinx/docs/source/developer/build.rst

 Building Project Athena
 #######################

-The following are the guides you will need to use in order to build Project Athena from source.
+The following are the guides for building Project Athena from source.

 .. toctree::
     :maxdepth: 1